barbarachbc/esphome-workshop/src/content/projects/bedroom-climate-controller-touch.md

 ## Project Overview

+TODO: add showcase photo

 This advanced project creates a compact bedroom climate controller with a monochrome OLED display and capacitive touch interface that provides:

 - 🕐 Real-time clock display with date
 - 🌤️ Weather information (current temperature, forecast icon, and description)
 - 🌡️ Indoor climate monitoring (temperature and humidity)
-- 🔥 Advanced thermostat control with multiple preset modes (frost, eco, comfort, boost)
+- 🔥 Thermostat control with multiple preset modes (frost, eco, comfort, boost)
 - 🎯 Fine-grained temperature adjustment for boost mode
 - 🚗 EV battery level monitoring
 - 💡 Interactive LED feedback on touch buttons
 - 📄 Multi-page interface with heating control page
 - 🎨 Context-aware heating status visualization

-The controller integrates seamlessly with Home Assistant to provide real-time monitoring and control of your bedroom climate and displays useful ambient information.
+This project is for a quick overview of important info on one page and then managing heating in the room.
+When you get up you can quickly see time/date, outside temperature, forecast and EV battery level (super important, right?).

+On the other page are details of the temperature and humidity in the room and control of heating presets.
+One of the presets can also be modified to set a different temperature.

+This is working, but it is still work in progress.
+All functionality is working, next steps are to assemble it and get a nice enclosure for it.

+### Future improvement ideas
+- Neopixel for mood light and notifications
+- Use LEDs on the touch screen for quick status
+- Adding more pages?
+- **NOTE**: running out of memory for additional features

 ### Reusability Note

-This is an advanced project that requires custom external components and specific hardware.
-While functional and well-documented, it's presented as a showcase/reference implementation.
-The project demonstrates sophisticated touch interaction patterns, multi-page OLED interfaces, and complex climate control logic that can be adapted for your specific needs.
-Understanding of ESPHome, I2C/SPI protocols, and custom components is recommended.

-**Note:** This project is currently in progress.
-The RGB LED (Neopixel) for ambient lighting and notifications will be added in a future update.
+Substitutions are put at the top of the config file, so replacing them for your own sensor entity IDs and climate IDs will get it working for you.
+Some extra work needed if not all the same component used.
+Some of the components are obsolete so a different options might be required.

 ## What You'll Need